RasTacsko/DubRecen-PwnGang-Build-Guides/ReadMe.md

   /usr/local/share/pwnagotchi/custom-plugins \
   /usr/local/lib/python3.11/dist-packages/pwnagotchi"
 ```
 Note: The last entry in the list must include an end quotation mark.
 Be sure to relocate this to the end of the list before saving.
+Make the script executable:

-`sudo chmod +x backup.sh # make backup.sh executable sudo ./backup.sh`
+`sudo chmod +x backup.sh`
+Run the script
+`sudo ./backup.sh`

-Enjoy your new Pwnagotchi, and please support the Pwnagotchi community on Reddit and Discord!
+Enjoy your new Pwnagotchi, and please support the Pwnagotchi community on [Reddit](https://www.reddit.com/r/pwnagotchi/) and [Discord](https://discord.gg/jUhuehCK4c)!

 # **My Hardware:**
 - **Boards:**